ajoergensen/docker-sshd/README.md

 This container may not be for everybody as I have made a few decisions to suit my needs:

 - Requires key based authentication (map a directory containing `.ssh/authorized` keys to `/config`) or setting a password from the environment.
-- Either use the host's sshd keys or accept that new host keys will be generated when the container is regenerated
+- Either use the host's sshd keys or accept that new host keys will be generated when the container is regenerated (or generate a new, permanent, set of host keys and map them into the container)

 ### Usage